 Vaccinations for In-Person Brigades

-Recommended and Required Vaccines to Participate in an In-Person Brigade
+Recommended and required vaccines to participate on an in-person Brigade

 Global Brigades recommends that volunteers visit the U.S. Center for Disease Control and Prevention (CDC) website for the most up-to-date information on vaccine recommendations for traveling to our partner Program countries.
 Some vaccinations must be administered a few months or weeks before you travel.
 Vaccinations can usually be obtained from a healthcare provider or through a travel clinic.